 The Fixed Index Annuity is also referred to as an equity indexed annuity.
 It is an annuity that allows for the possibility for upside appreciation in the stock market, but protects against risk of loss to principal due to unexpected market changes.
-These annuities also guarantee a minimum interest rate regardless of future performance.
-Each insurance company uses a different formula to calculate the rate guarantees they offer to investors.

 The Terms Fixed Index Annuity and Equity Indexed Annuity often refer to the same product.

 It is confusing for advisors and clients alike, so don’t feel bad!
 The correct term, however, is Fixed Index Annuity as this is squarely an insurance product, and not a security.
 The term ‘Equity Index Annuity’ infers an equity component and thus more in the realm of a security offering.
 While there was a push to regulate these annuities as securities in the past, it was thankfully defeated.

 These are squarely insurance products as they are primarily a fixed annuity, whose earnings are used to participate in market gains.
 More details in just a minute….

 Is a Fixed Index Annuity Right For You?

 Fixed index annuities are a good deal, but only for the right investor and the right reasons.
 We can’t say if that’s right for you till we get to know your situation.

 But the typical buyer of a fixed index annuity seeks the potential for growth without risk of loss, values principal protection, and appreciates tax deferred compounding of their investment capital.